Second printing of this long sold out first TYPEWRITTEN book available now! Only 30 copies are for sale.

 The first book under the TYPEWRITTEN imprint: S ACE P by Amanda Hurtado (USA).
 S ACE P is a retyping of Clark Coolidge’s 1970 book SPACE in which each word is separated according to the touch-type conventions of the QWERTY keyboard.
 The left-hand side of each page contains only those letters typed with the left hand, and the right-hand side only those typed with the right, and with appropriate spaces maintained in each case for the displaced letters.
 S ACE P was typed on a IBM Selectric Composer, the same machine used to set Coolidge’s original.
 This edition contains the first chapter and a printer's summary page.

-Mimeo printed by psw and handbound in an edition of 45 numbered copies, of which 27 are for sale.
+Second edition mimeo printed by psw and handbound in an edition of 40 numbered copies.
 40 pages, format A4 landscape.

 Professor Craig Dworkin: